harrycresswell/harry/content/uses.md

 ## Project management

 I recently switched to [Obsidian](https://obsidian.md/) for personal project management (using the P.A.R.A method) after [falling out with Notion](/writing/notion-no-more).
 What I like most about Obsidian is that it’s text-based, fast and self-hosted.
 Ultimately, it’s just a bunch of markdown files, so it works great without an internet connection.
-This also means content is highly portable, should I wish to move tools in the future.
+This also means content is highly portable, should I wish to move tools at some point in the future.

-I’ve returned to [Trello](https://trello.com/) for client projects that require collaboration.
-It’s simple to onboard clients with and easy to understand.
+I’ve returned to [Trello](https://trello.com/) for collaborating with clients on projects.
+It’s simple to onboard clients with and easy to understand without being too overwhelming.

 [PandaDoc](https://www.pandadoc.com/) is great for collection e-signatures on proposals and work agreements.
 I like to design these docs in Figma, then upload them to PandaDoc to collect the signature.
 It’s a nice feature which means you don’t have to use a pre-built template.